Neutering Your Yorkie

 Yes, it has advantages and disadvantages, but knowing how to deal with your Yorkie and the benefit it entails will be significant once it all works out.

 When to neuter a Yorkie male?
-Neutering a Yorkie should be done before they turn one years old.
-It is usually performed before they hit puberty which is around 4 to 6 months old.
+Neutering a Yorkie should be done before they turn one year old.
+It is usually performed before they hit puberty, which is around 4 to 6 months old.

 A Must-Read: My Yorkie Is Constipated What Can I Do?

 In this article, you’ll be aware when is the perfect timing to neuter your Yorkie and what will be the benefits and health risks associated with it.